junxit/us-congress-bills-119/bill.md

 - **(a)** *Implementation* The head of each Federal agency responsible for environmental reviews or authorizations shall—
   - **(1)** not later than 90 days after the date of enactment of this Act—
-    - **(A)** compare existing Federal agency systems for environmental reviews and authorizations with the data standards published under section 3 and the minimum functional requirements described in section 5(a)(2) and report findings from such comparison to the Council on Environmental Quality;
+    - **(A)** compare existing Federal agency systems for environmental reviews and authorizations under their authority with the data standards published under section 3 and the minimum functional requirements described in section 5(a)(2) and report findings from such comparison to the Council on Environmental Quality;
     - **(B)** assess whether existing Federal agency technological capabilities are consistent with the data standards published under section 3 and the minimum functional requirements described in section 5(a)(2);
     - **(C)** submit to the Council on Environmental Quality a report that estimates the completion dates for implementing the data standards published under section 3 and the minimum functional requirements described in section 5(a)(2); and
     - **(D)** submit to the Council on Environmental Quality, in consultation with the Council on Environmental Quality, an implementation plan that—